SURREY,...

 7. Pre-Sale Inspection

-One crucial way to avoid the problems that can swiftly end a home sale is to have a pre-sale home inspection.
-A pre-sale home inspection can help you identify issues and fix them before you try to sell your home.
-Unless you are a professional contractor, a real estate agent or a home inspector, you are probably going to miss a few things as you go looking for problems with the home.
-And even if you are a professional, a home inspection will still be required before a lending company will loan a buyer money to purchase your home.
-If you don’t find the problems now, you will be forced to deal with them later before you can finalize the sale.
+A pre-sale home inspection can help you identify issues and fix them before trying to sell your home.
+This can prevent problems that could end a home sale.
+Even if you are a professional, a home inspection will be required before a lending company will loan a buyer money to purchase your home.
+Identifying and fixing problems now can save you from dealing with them later.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!